 </w:body> </w:document>

 ACBs allow for the replacement of existing markup for consumers that understand it.
-Much like ignorables, there is no requirement for applications to preserve ACBs on round-trip operations, so data may be lost if third-party applications are used to open and save files.
+Much like ignorables, there is no requirement for applications to preserve ACBs on round-tripping operations, so data may be lost if third-party applications are used to open and save files.

 MCE: Application-defined extension elements (IS 29500-3)